ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 What is the difference between ACT and CBT?

 CBT (Cognitive Behavioral Therapy) primarily works by identifying and changing unhelpful thought patterns.
-The goal is to think more accurately or helpfully.
-ACT takes a different approach.
+The goal is to develop more "accurate" cognitive frameworks.
+ACT takes a slightly different approach.
 Rather than changing the content of thoughts, it changes your relationship to them.
 ACT doesn't ask whether a thought is true or false.
-It asks whether being fused with that thought is helping you live the life you want.
+It asks whether that perspective works for you.
 Both are evidence-based, and our therapists are trained in both approaches and can integrate them when helpful.

 Is ACT effective for anxiety and depression?

-Yes — ACT has strong research support for both.
+Yes!
+ACT has strong research support for both.
 For anxiety, ACT helps by reducing experiential avoidance: the pattern of organizing your life around avoiding anxious feelings, which paradoxically keeps anxiety central.
-For depression, ACT's values clarification and committed action work can help you begin re-engaging with life even before the depression fully lifts, which research suggests actually accelerates recovery.
+For depression, ACT's values clarification and committed action work can help you begin re-engaging with life to get out of stuck patterns.

 How is ACT different from mindfulness-based therapy?

 ACT includes mindfulness as one of its core components.
-Mindfulness in ACT is in service of something: building psychological flexibility so you can take committed action toward your values.
+Mindfulness in ACT is in service of building psychological flexibility and taking committed action toward your values.
 ACT adds cognitive defusion, acceptance, self-as-context, values clarification, and committed action as distinct practices.
-Think of mindfulness as one tool inside a larger, values-directed framework.
+Think of mindfulness as one practice inside a larger, values-directed framework.

 Does ACT work via telehealth?